GB problem gambling rate stable at 0.2% despite increase in play

 Of all the respondents, 43.3% had participated in at least one form of gambling in the past four weeks, with males aged 45-54 the most likely group to gamble.

-In year to March 2022, the in-person gambling participation rate increased to 26.0%, from 23% the previous year.
-The Commission noted that the increase in participation appears to be driven by a return to in person gambling activities since the pandemic.
+In the year to March 2022, the in-person gambling participation rate increased to 26.0%, from 23% the previous year.
+The Commission noted that the increase in participation appears to be driven by a return to in-person gambling activities since the pandemic.

 The participation rates for in-person activities still, however, remain below pre-pandemic levels.